-If you’re trying to build the ultimate home theater system, all the hardware in the world can’t do you justice without some excellent software to go with it.
+When building the ultimate home theater system, all the hardware in the world can’t do you justice without some excellent software to go with it.
 If you’re looking for the best way to watch movies and TV shows, listen to music, and catch all of your favorite sports, Kodi is the app for you.

 Unlike other streaming software companies such as Android TV or Plex, Kodi gets managed by the non-profit XBMC Foundation.
 The software is continuously modified and upgraded by countless scores of coders and developers around the world.
-You can now customize Kodi by installing addons or builds, and they’re free.
+You can now customize Kodi by installing add-ons or builds, and they’re free.

 Anything you stream on Kodi is visible to both your ISP and the government, which could put you in legal hot water.
 The only surefire way to combat this is to connect to an excellent VPN service whenever you use Kodi.

 Kodi turns any computer, smartphone, or tablet into a digital set-top box or streamer, giving users the ability to stream files from the internet, a home network, or local storage.
 Unlike other TV streamers such as Apple TV, Chromecast 3rd Generation, and Amazon Fire TV Stick 4K, Kodi isn’t held back by licensing or a curated app store.
-The software lets you download a range of community-made apps or addons and watch whatever you like.
+The software lets you download a range of community-made apps or add-ons and watch whatever you like.

 Kodi’s intuitive user interface (UI) also makes browsing through your content simple.
-The software features what its developers call a “10-foot UI”, meaning it is readable from a theoretical distance of up to 10ft away.
+The software features what its developers call a “10-foot UI”, meaning it is readable from a theoretical distance of up to 10 feet away.
 Thanks to a range of built-in codes, users can browse videos, photos, and podcasts quickly and easily.
 On smaller devices, Kodi offers a similar experience but can get hooked to a larger TV for big-screen viewing.